Save big (up to $1,875) on small business tools with our free membership, business.com+

 TipBottom line

-Beyond employee recognition, elements of a happy and motivated workplace include flexible work options, an emphasis on workplace organization and managers with positive attitudes.
+Beyond employee recognition, a happy and motivated workplace also involves flexible options, good organization, and supportive managers.

 The benefits of employee recognition